David and Goliath Story: Trusting God’s Power

 What Does This Mean for Our Lives Today?

-The following two principles—being available and being ready—draw inspiration from Dr. Mark E. Yurs’s sermon “King David: A Heart Like God’s: The Rock Star And His Greatest Hit” (Memorial Drive Presbyterian Church, May 18, 2014)2.
+The David and Goliath meaning goes far deeper than “believe in yourself.”
+It’s about believing in God.
+The following two principles—being available and being ready—draw inspiration from Dr. Mark E. Yurs’s sermon “King David: A Heart Like God’s: The Rock Star And His Greatest Hit” (Memorial Drive Presbyterian Church, May 18, 2014).

 Be Available to What God Wants to Do

-The first thing we learn from David is this: make yourself available to whatever God wants to do in your life.
-When David arrived at that battlefield, he didn’t have a plan to fight a giant.
-He’d come to deliver bread and cheese to his brothers.
-But when he heard Goliath’s taunts and saw Israel’s fear, something shifted inside him.
-He made himself open to what God might be calling him to do, even when it seemed mad to everyone around him.
+When David arrived at that battlefield in the David and Goliath story, he didn’t have a plan to fight a giant.
+He’d come to deliver bread and cheese.
+But when he heard Goliath’s taunts, he made himself available to what God might be calling him to do, even when it seemed mad to everyone around him.

 His brothers told him to go home.
-King Saul said he was too young, too inexperienced.
+King Saul said he was too young.
 Everyone had perfectly reasonable objections.
-But David understood something crucial: his value in life wasn’t determined by what others thought of him.
+But David understood something crucial: his value wasn’t determined by what others thought of him.
 It was determined by his relationship with God.
-And if God could use him to protect sheep from lions and bears, perhaps God could use him here too.

-Here’s what strikes me about this.
-David didn’t try to be someone he wasn’t.
-King Saul offered him armor—expensive, impressive, kingly armor.
+Here’s what strikes me.
+King Saul offered David armor—expensive, impressive, kingly armor.
 But David took it off.
 It didn’t fit.
 It wasn’t him.
 He went out with his shepherd’s tools, the simple weapons he knew how to use.

-So ask yourself honestly: Am I available to what God might want to do in this situation?
-Or have I already decided what’s possible and what isn’t?
-Am I willing to step forward even when others think it’s foolish?
+Ask yourself honestly: Am I available to what God might want to do in this situation?
+Or have I already decided what’s possible?
 Am I trying to be myself, or am I wearing armor that doesn’t fit?

 Be Ready with What God Has Already Given You

-The second lesson is equally important: be ready.
 David wasn’t just available; he was prepared.
-Not with formal military training—he didn’t have that.
-But he’d spent years in the shepherd’s fields developing the skills God had given him.
+He’d spent years in the shepherd’s fields developing the skills God had given him.
 He knew how to use a sling with deadly accuracy.
-He’d learned to be quick, agile, courageous.
 He’d faced predators before and seen God deliver him.

 When the moment came, David didn’t think, “Goliath is so big, he’s going to kill me.”
 No. David thought, “Goliath is so big, I can’t possibly miss.”

-This changes everything.
 Yes, be available.
 Yes, be ready.
 But ultimately, trust that God fights your battles.
-You’re not manufacturing victory through your own cleverness or strength.
+You’re not manufacturing victory through your own strength.
 You’re positioning yourself to see God work.

 Standing in Your Own Valley

 Perhaps you’re standing in your own Valley of Elah right now.
 The giant across from you seems invincible.
-It’s been taunting you for days, weeks, maybe years.
 You feel small, inadequate, outmatched.
-Everyone around you seems paralyzed by the same fear you feel.
 And the voice in your head keeps saying, “You’re too young, too old, too inexperienced, too broken, too ordinary.”

-So here’s my encouragement to you today.
-Take a moment—right now, if you can—and talk to God about your giant.
+So take a moment right now and talk to God about your giant.
 Be honest.
 Tell Him you’re scared.
 Tell Him it seems impossible.
-Tell Him you don’t know how this could possibly work out.
 And then tell Him you’re available.
 Tell Him you’ll offer what you have, small as it seems.
 Tell Him you trust that the battle belongs to Him.

-Then pick up your stones—whatever gifts and faith God has given you—and run toward that giant.
-Not in your own strength, but in the name of the Lord Almighty, the God of the armies of heaven, whom nothing can defeat.
+Then pick up your stones—whatever gifts and faith God has given you—and run toward that giant in the name of the Lord Almighty.

 What will you do with your giant today?